asif-mahmud/eve_runner/README.md

 Additionally a default `__repr__` method is implemented which will return `ModelClassName<Model_id>` string.

-You can override any of these to better suite your need, but attributes 3-5 are required for `Eve` application schema, so don't chamge them unless you know what you are doing.
+You can override any of these to better suite your need, but attributes 3-5 are required for `Eve` application schema, so don't change them unless you know what you are doing.

 All database models will be auto imported at application startup.
 You can control the scanning procedure by modifying the following configurations-